nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 The Node.js server runtime only understands JavaScript - [roughly ES2015](https://node.green/) in either the CommonJS or ES module format, to be specific.
 However, for any mildly sophisticated project (or ones that might evolve into such) you're better off writing code in TypeScript.
 Type-safety has positive effects on maintainability - there's [scientific evidence](https://dl.acm.org/doi/10.1145/2816707.2816720) for that.

 Consequently, we can't run our TypeScript code directly but rather have to compile it into JavaScript and then run the result inside Node.js.
-We'll do this by levering the TypeScript compiler which you can install as a development dependency with the following command:
+We'll do this by leveraging the TypeScript compiler which you can install as a development dependency with the following command:

 ```bash
 npm install --save-dev typescript
 ```

 Let's create a basic server using the [Express](https://expressjs.com/) web framework in order to have something to compile.
 Express adds a small layer on-top of the regular Node.js APIs to make writing server-side web applications more convenient.
-You can install it as a regular depencency as follows:
+You can install it as a regular dependency as follows:

 ```bash
 npm install --save express
 ```

-You'll also want to install type definitions for Node.js an Express so that TypeScript can understand their modules properly:
+You'll also want to install type definitions for Node.js and Express so that TypeScript can understand their modules properly:

 ```bash
 npm install --save-dev @types/node @types/express